 My way of making aloo tikki burger is super simple.
 I toast the sliced buns with little butter.

-Then spread this mint yogurt chutney, then place a lettuce, and then the aloo tikki over that.
+Then spread this mint yogurt chutney, place lettuce, and then the aloo tikki over that.
 Followed by some sliced onions, tomatoes, sliced cucumbers and then smear some chutney again on the other sliced bun.
 Cover and enjoy.

 Mint yogurt chutney goes very well in a aloo tikki burger.
 Alternately you can also use this green chutney or mayonnaise mixed with some tomato sauce.